 Many organizations turn to consultants for information.
 It might be gathering and analyzing information on an emerging market, getting the latest data on industry and competitive trends, or conducting a cost analysis.

 But there’s often an underlying need that’s driving this desire for information.
 And it often points to the real issues and priorities that both the consultant and the organization should address.

 For example, a company may want to conduct a detailed competitive analysis.
-It wants to know what products and services its competitors are selling, what markets they’re targeting, what strategies they’re executive to drive growth, and the measurable results they’re achieving.
+It wants to know what products and services its competitors are selling, what markets they’re targeting, what strategies they execute to drive growth, and the measurable results they are achieving.

 But there’s often something deeper that’s driving this request.
 For instance, the company’s executives may feel the business is lagging, underperforming, and losing market share to its competitors.

 In this case, the most likely result is that the competitive analysis will confirm and reinforce what the company already knows: it’s not meeting growth targets or keeping up with industry rivals.
 Moreover, the analysis itself won’t address the real problems causing these issues, which may have very little to do with competitors and everything to do with internal problems.

 This is why it often pays to do a bit of second-guessing when it comes to that first impulse or desire to gather information.

 Rather than commission the competitive analysis, the company might be better served by working with a management consultant to ask some higher-level questions:

 - What’s it going to tell us that we don’t already know?

 - Are we just looking to confirm what we already know about our business and our competitors?